payscale/fables/doc/index.rst

 Need More Help?
 ---------------

-Just reach out to anyone on the DS team.
+Just reach out to anyone on the authoring team.

 License